mlunsford1980/tic-tac-toe/README.md

 # Tic-Tac-Toe
-This is a simple Tic-Tac-Toe game written in (mostly) plain JS and a bit of jQuery and Lo-Dash.
+This is a simple Tic-Tac-Toe game written in (mostly) plain JS and a bit of jQuery, Lo-Dash and Radio.js.

 ##Features
 * Choose the size of the board.